BESSER-PEARL/LLM-Generated-NN-Dataset/README.md

 ## Overview

-The dataset was generated to support research on neural network code verification, refactoring, and migration — with a focus on improving the reliability and adaptability of network implementations.
+The dataset was generated to support research on neural network code verification, refactoring, and migration, with a focus on improving the reliability and adaptability of network implementations.

 Each network is generated based on a set of requirements describing: